carolineye326/Wicked-Problems-Final-Project/README.md

 ![](adms.png)

-This plot depicts the national (adm0) and provincial (adm1) boundaries of Cuba, an island nation in the Caribbean Sea.
+This plot depicts the national (adm0) and provincial (adm1) boundaries of Cuba, an island nation in the Caribbean Sea that contains 15 provinces.
 Its most popular province is Ciudad de la Habana, wherein its capital, Havana, is located.
 Surrounding the main island are smaller pieces of land that did not contain any data regarding its populations; these smaller pieces of land also caused the generation of these plots to occur very slowly, making it difficult to not only plot the adm0 and adm1 data, but hindering the plotting of Cuba's district (adm2) boundaries.

 Below is a plot of the same boundaries, but also displaying the population densities of each province in 2019.